thevindu-w/clip_share_client_desktop/README.md

 ### This is the desktop client of ClipShare.

-Share the clipboard between your phone and desktop.
+Share the clipboard between your devices.
 Share files and screenshots securely.
 <br>
-ClipShare is a lightweight, cross-platform app for sharing copied text, files, and screenshots between an Android mobile and a desktop.
+ClipShare is a lightweight, cross-platform app for sharing copied text, files, and screenshots between devices.

 ## Download